2024–25 South-West Indian Ocean cyclone season: Tropical Depression 01

-Moderate Tropical Storm Ancha
+Severe Tropical Storm Ancha

 On 24 September, the MFR noted that tropical cyclogenesis would be possible in late September due to the passage of an equatorial Rossby wave and a Kelvin wave, which would help cause the formation of a temporary near-equatorial trough.
 The next day, a near-equatorial trough would begin forming, featuring moderate convective activity on its polar side.
 The JTWC would begin tracking the disturbance late on 30 September, noting that it was in an environment marginally favorable for development east-southeast off Diego Garcia.
 The next day, the MFR upgraded this system into a tropical depression.
 The JTWC would upgrade it into Tropical Cyclone 01S later that day, with the MFR following suit the next day, upgrading the depression into Moderate Tropical Storm Ancha.
 A few hours later, it peaked with 1-minute sustained winds of 50 kn.
 Ancha's cloud pattern would improve on 2 October, causing it to peak as a high-end moderate tropical storm with 10-minute sustained winds of 45 kn.
 However, the next day, Ancha's low-level circulation began being exposed due to moderate wind shear, extensive dry air, and steadily cooling sea surface temperatures, prompting the JTWC to issue their last warning on it.
 This caused Ancha to recurve westward due to the subtropical ridge prior to degenerating into a remnant low a few hours later.
 However, for a short time it regenerated into a moderate tropical storm.
 Later, increasing tropospheric shear caused this temporary regeneration to end, and the MFR would stop monitoring it on 4 October.